На русском языке

 ~{\boldsymbol {\Phi }}={\mathbf {D}}+{\mathbf {U}}+{\boldsymbol {\Pi }}+{\boldsymbol {\Theta }}+{\mathbf {G}}+{\mathbf {W}}.

-Instead of (1), (2) and (3) for the tensor, field strength and solenoidal vector of the mass component of the general field, we will obtain the following:
+Instead of (1), (2) and (3) for tensor, field strength and solenoidal vector of mass component of general field, we obtain the following:

 ~s_{{\mu \nu }}=\nabla _{\mu }s_{\nu }-\nabla _{\nu }s_{\mu }=\Phi _{{\mu \nu }}+u_{{\mu \nu }}+f_{{\mu \nu }}+h_{{\mu \nu }}+\gamma _{{\mu \nu }}+w_{{\mu \nu }}.